 Restaurant Neni, photo: 25hours Hotel

-Berliners like new things.
+Berlin’s restaurant scene has never been more vibrant and pulsating.
 It’s part of the appeal of living in this city.
 It changes all the time, some things come, some things go.
 The city is in constant motion.
-This also applies to the restaurant scene in Berlin.
-We’ve seen a lot of places come and go here so every once in a while it’s good to give ourselves an update of the current state of cuisine.
-We have compiled a list of 16 new and new-ish restaurants in Berlin that we really like and that come with concepts and ideas that enrich this city.
-Enjoy our new restaurant guide.
+We’ve seen a lot of places come and go here but the good ones always stick aroung.
+We have compiled a list of 16 of our favorite restaurants in Berlin that come with concepts and ideas that enrich this city.
+Enjoy this restaurant guide.
 Guten Appetit!

 A chic new restaurant run by the Icelandic cook Victoria Eliasdóttir promises a nice evening in a special ambiance.
 The meals are arranged like little pieces of art and will give your taste buds a new, exciting experience.
 Definitely worth it!
 The Icelandic cuisine specializes in fish and seafood.